 We'll handle your complaint fairly and thoroughly.
 We'll treat your case individually and look in to all the facts.
 Our response to you will be individual and specific to your case.

 When we receive your complaint we'll acknowledge receipt of it as soon as we can and within a reasonable timeframe.

 We'll aim to complete our investigation within 8 weeks of receiving your complaint.
 Occasionally it may take longer than 8 weeks.
 We'll keep you informed if we expect this to happen.

-If you're entitled to compensation, we'll tell you this and explain how we have calculated it.
-We'll ask you to sign an acceptance form and process the refund within 21 working days of receiving this.
+If you're entitled to redress, we'll tell you this and explain how we have calculated it.
+Any redress payment will be processed within 15 days of us sending you our complaint response letter.

 At any time during the process you can call us on 0333 000 1601* for an update on your complaint.

 Each case will be considered in detail and will be decided on its own merits.
 We can assure you that your complaint will be handled in the same way, whether you complain directly to us or use a Claims Management Company.